Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 - *AI Agent to Tools interaction*

-For AI Agent to Agent interaction, users require a real-time monitoring interface for long-running workflows or tasks requiring continuous supervision with dual
-capabilities: (1) live network state observation and (2) validation of agent-proposed remediation actions during anomaly resolution scenarios.

 For AI Agent to Tools interaction, to enable comprehensive functionality, additional protocol extensions are required to address two critical aspects:
  (1) standardized tool invocation mechanisms for agent-tool interoperability, and (2) monitoring frameworks for tool usage tracking and auditing.

+AI Agent to Agent interaction, users require a real-time monitoring interface for long-running workflows or tasks requiring continuous supervision with dual
+capabilities: (1) live network state observation and (2) validation of agent-proposed remediation actions during anomaly resolution scenarios.

 A general workflow is as follows: